 Sacituzumab govitecan (Trodelvy®)

 A promising drug that could be a feasible treatment option is sacituzumab govitecan (Trodelvy®).
 This monoclonal antibody targets TROP-2, which is a protein vital for cancer growth.
 Originally created to be used against triple negative breast cancer, this treatment is an example of an antibody-drug conjugate.
 This means that the monoclonal antibody that targets TROP-2 is linked to a chemotherapy drug.
 Once it binds to TROP-2, the chemotherapeutic agent enters the cell and becomes active, killing the cell.
-Clinical trials are still ongoing, but the results so far have been promising, with a study in 2018 finding the response rates comparable to those seen in CDK4/6 inhibitors11.
+Clinical trials are not all complete, but the results so far have been promising, with a study in 2018 finding the response rates comparable to those seen in CDK4/6 inhibitors11.
+NICE is currently reviewing the treatment with a response expected in June 2022.
 We endeavour to share the latest updates in regard to available treatment as much as possible.
 Be sure to check our Twitter and Instagram if you are interested in the future of anti-TROP-2 therapy.

 Pembrolizumab (described above for triple negative breast cancer) is currently being trialed to be used for early stage HR+ breast cancer.
 If you are interested in getting involved, you can find more information on the trial on Cancer Research UK’s page.
 To find out more about clinical trials and what they could mean for you, head to our previous blog.